Lakens/statistical_inferences/docs/03-likelihoods.md

 Likelihood approaches to statistical inferences form a bridge between frequentist approaches and Bayesian approaches, and are an independent third approach to statistical inferences.
 At the same time, likelihood functions are an important part of Neyman-Pearson statistics through the Neyman-Pearson lemma, which shows that the likelihood ratio test it the most powerful test of H0 against H1, and is useful in determining the critical value used to reject a hypothesis.
 In Bayesian approaches, the likelihood is combined with a prior to compute a posterior probability distribution.

 We can use likelihood functions to make inferences about unknown quantities.
 Let’s imagine you flip a coin 10 times, and it turns up heads 8 times.
-What is the true probability (which we will indicate by the Greek letter theta, p) of this coin landing on heads?
+What is the true probability (which is sometimes indicated by the Greek letter theta, but we will use p in this chapter) of this coin landing on heads?

 The **binomial probability** of observing *x* successes in *n* studies is: